jamie/buttonshy-rules/src/index.md

 Kickstarter'ed, will be in a future month
 - Shallow Regrets
+- Shallow Regrets: Lingering Remorse
+- Shallow Regrets: The Fisher & The Frod
 - Converge: Bastions of Tradition
 - Converge: Keepers of Order
+- Lands of Amazement

 Non-Club 2025
 - A Nice Cuppa: Pets